Laugh along with the 10 funniest parents on Facebook this week

 Parents are funny — especially on Facebook, And we love them for it.

 Why?
-Because if it weren’t for their unbridled honesty we’d be pretty sure we’re the only ones who hate homework, but spent hours figuring out how to swing a toddler in a swing while sitting on a lounge chair sipping wine.
+Because if it weren’t for their unbridled honesty, we’d think we were the only ones to consider wrangling a toddler into their car seat as cardio.

 So let’s give a shout-out to the hilarious moms and dads who aren’t afraid to tell it like it really is.
 Here are our picks for this week’s Funniest Parents on Facebook.